NebuxCloud/avocado-inteligence/README.md

 </div>
 AvocadoIntelligence is a SwiftUI application that aims to bring intelligent functionalities to iOS users.
 This guide will help you compile the project using Xcode.

+## Features

+AvocadoIntelligence offers a range of advanced features designed to enhance the user experience with intelligent text generation.
+These features have been tested on devices starting from the iPhone 13 Pro and work across any iOS version in any region, supporting both English and Spanish languages.
+While testing has primarily been conducted on iPhone 13 Pro and newer devices, it may also work on earlier versions of iPhone.

+- **Summarize URLs in Spanish:** Generate concise summaries from web links in Spanish.
+[Watch demo](https://youtube.com/shorts/zxvDh6J-6qM)
+- **Summarize URLs in English:** Extract key points from web links in English.
+[Watch demo](https://youtube.com/shorts/Szu7mtuekFY)
+- **Romanticize Spanish text:** Add a romantic flair to your Spanish writings.
+[Watch demo](https://youtube.com/shorts/b8nXXE6m7rE)
+- **Romanticize English text:** Transform English text with a romantic style.
+[Watch demo](https://youtube.com/shorts/4jMdMYGzus4)
+- **Professionalize Spanish text:** Elevate your Spanish content to a professional tone.
+[Watch demo](https://youtube.com/shorts/4wj_EEkfBVs)
+- **Professionalize English text:** Improve English text by giving it a more formal, professional voice.
+[Watch demo](https://youtube.com/shorts/Y2nkhM59aj0?feature=share)

+Each feature works seamlessly on devices running iOS in any region (not restricted to the USA) and offers multilingual support (English and Spanish).

+### Model

+- Gemma 2b IT

 ## How to Compile AvocadoIntelligence in Xcode

 ### 1. Open Xcode